Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 What does this suggest?
 It suggests that dogs are very in tune with their owners and that they're capable of picking up on the most subtle mood changes.
 This is evidence that provides an explanation as to why the bond between humans and dogs is so close, further adds Dr. Andics.

-And Seek Emotional Comfort from Their Owners
+4. Dogs Seek Emotional Comfort From Their Owners as a Sign of Love

 Does your dog perceive you as his comfort zone?
 Is he rushing immediately towards you when he experiencing a frightening event?
 It's not unusual for dogs scared of thunder, or loud noises, to cling to their owners in hopes of getting emotional support or jumping into their owner's laps or leaning against their legs in hopes of urgently getting some relief.